fellbythecoop/WOrMS/rules.md

 Suggest best practices for refactoring existing code to improve performance, readability, or security.
 Debug errors by suggesting potential fixes and explanations.
 Generate unit and integration test stubs.

+The command cd apps/backend && npm run start:dev does not work.
+It should be cd apps/backend; npm run start:dev instead.